cschreib/fastpp/README.md

 ## Eazy road

 1. Download the script [install.sh](wip) and save it anywhere (it does not matter where).
-2. If you do not have root access rights on your computer, open the script file and find the line:
+2. By default the script will install FAST++ in the standard directories of your operating system.
+This will probably require you to have root permission.
+If you do not have this permission, or if you want to install the program elsewhere, open the script file and find the line:
     ```
     INSTALL_ROOT_DIR=""
     ```